 - Brill’s Greek-English Dictionary improves readability and organization and improves coverage in many ways, but at the expense of the insights of the 96′ supplement.

-- Post-classical Greek options, like BDAG, Muraoka, Moulton & Milligan, Thackeray’s A Lexicon to Josephus, etc., are all even more corpus limited and arguably more frustrating to use than other options in many contexts—even BDAG.
+- Post-classical Greek options, like BDAG, Muraoka, Moulton & Milligan, Thackeray’s never-completed A Lexicon to Josephus, etc., are all even more corpus limited and arguably more frustrating to use than other options in many contexts—even BDAG.

 Finally, I would encourage everyone to give a read to William Ross’s interview with James Diggle about the process of producing the lexicon: The Cambridge Greek Lexicon: An Interview with Prof. James Diggle.